 An effective strategy for dealing with jet lag can actually begin before you even step out of the door for your trip.
 If possible, try mimicking your new sleep schedule before you leave.
 By moving your bedtime up incrementally over the nights leading up to your travel, you’ll be better adjusted when you arrive at your destination.

 Once you’re on the ground, the reality is that your body can only readjust to a new rhythm so quickly.
-Aside from the travel life tip above, be sure to stay hydrated and avoid caffeine later in the day.
+Aside from the business travel life tip above, be sure to stay hydrated and avoid caffeine later in the day.

 Know Where You’re Going